Whimsy Stick

 Release and controlled chase

-Release cue, then move the lure deliberately — low, smooth, with direction changes and occasional brief pauses.
+Release cue, then move the lure deliberately: low, smooth, with direction changes and occasional brief pauses.
 The pauses re-engage the stalk drive and are specifically important for overexcited dogs because they interrupt the pure-sprint state with a brief orienting moment.
-Avoid frantic unpredictable lure movement — it amplifies arousal in an overexcited dog rather than channeling it.
+Avoid frantic unpredictable lure movement.
+It amplifies arousal in an overexcited dog rather than channeling it.
 Your movement tone sets the entire session tone.

 Cue: “Get it”